libelle17/autofax/README.md

 <p style="margin-left:11%; margin-top: 1em">Please report
-any errors.
+any errors with the word &rsquo;autofax&rsquo; included in the headline. <br>
 Please report as well, if different hard- or software yield a requirement for a program modification.</p>

 <h2>LIABILITY
 <a name="LIABILITY_E"></a>